-You can cook pasta and freeze it up to three or four months for later use.
-You can store it up to a year, but eventually it will go dry.
+You can cook pasta and freeze it for up to three or four months for later use.
+You can store it for up to a year, but eventually, it will go dry.
 Freezing cooked pasta prolongs its life by preventing any bacteria and microorganisms from multiplying.
 You must consume it within its high-quality time because its taste will deteriorate beyond that period.

 Can You Freeze Cooked Pasta?